Doing meditation with Headspace to manage stress is a great idea.

 Doing meditation with Headspace is more of a “learning and doing thing”.
 You log into your online Headspace account.
 Then you do an online meditation session, simply by listening to an online audio recording.
 By doing this for a few days, you will see and know if this approach works for you.
 Each daily online audio recording is different, some way more so than others.

 Headspace have a free trial.
 Just so you know upfront, using Headspace is a good way to do meditation, however in my opinion, the Insight Timer App is way better.
-I explain why here.
-In fact, none of the links for Headspace or Insight Timer on this website are affiliate links.

 Managing Stress with Headspace